Approach Considerations

 Consultations

 Infants and children who present to the ED with mild to moderate dehydration may respond to fluid boluses and may be discharged home with close follow-up with their primary care provider.
-Patients who are severely volume depleted or who are unable to tolerate oral fluids must be admitted, with a pediatric consultation if appropriate.
+Patients who are severely volume depleted or who are unable to tolerate oral fluids must be admitted, with a pediatric consultation.

 If the child is in shock, is unable to drink fluids, or does not respond to intravenous bolus therapy, significant abnormalities requiring correction may exist.
 In such patients, obtain pediatric consultation for admission and further therapy.
 If renal tubular acidosis or other primary renal or endocrine disorder is suspected, specialty consultation may be indicated.